Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

   * The refs can be attached to the class component.
 But not to the functional components.
   * Create a input ref and a class ref.
 Make the child component input field focus from parent component click handler.

+* Lesson 30 - Forwarding Refs
+  * File - **FRInput.js**, **FRParentInput.js**
+  * Refs forwarding is a technique for automatically passing a `refs` through a component to one of its children.
+  * Use React.ForwardRef().
+  * Normally it is not possible to pass the ref attribute as props to the child component.
+  * To pass ref to child component.
+It is needed to use React.ForwardRef().

 <br/>

 **Q&A:**